Jeffwngl/Jeffwngl/README.md

 ## Hi there 👋

-My name is Jeff, I am from New Zealand currently studying software engineering along with my degree in civil engineering.
+My name is Jeff, I am from New Zealand currently studying software engineering along with civil engineering.

 ### Tech Stack